executablebooks/sphinx-book-theme/docs/layout.md

 ## Full-width content

-Full-width content extends into the right sidebar, making it stand out against the rest of your book's content.
-To add full-width content to your sidebar, add the class `full-width` to any of the elements in your documentation.
+Full-width content extends into the right margin, making it stand out against the rest of your book's content.
+To add full-width content to your page, add the class `full-width` to any of the elements in your documentation.
 For example, you can add a `full-width` tag to a note element like this: